How to Collect Art Like a Pro - Building a Collection

-The final step in good collecting is not the most delightful to talk about, but it is among the most necessary, and that is to plan for future owners-- whether they be museums, institutions, family members, friends, or complete and total strangers.
-You'd be surprised how many collectors never say a word and just think that everyone automatically knows everything they've been doing all these years.
+The final step in good collecting is not the most delightful one to talk about, but it is among the most necessary, and that is to plan for future owners-- whether they be museums, institutions, family members, friends or complete and total strangers.
+You'd be surprised how many collectors never say a word to anyone and just think everyone automatically knows everything they've been doing all these years.
 This is never the case!
 Think about all the people you've met who own family heirlooms that they know little or nothing about because no one ever told them.
 "That's the painting that hung over the sofa while I was growing up and it belonged to my grandmother.
 That's all I know."

 I remember receiving a call one day from a hauler who said he had some art in a storage space and wanted me to come down and have a look.
-He mentioned the name of the artist who I immediately recognized as a well known Bay Area painter.
-It turned out that the hauler had been asked to cart away 5 major paintings by this artist which, at that time, were worth between 30 and 50 thousand dollars.
+He mentioned the name of the artist who I immediately recognized as a well known San Francisco Bay Area painter.
+It turned out that the hauler had been asked to cart away 5 major paintings by this artist which, at that time, were worth between 30 and 50 thousand dollars in total.
 The owners had simply thrown them out.
-And these were only a few of the treasures that this hauler had accumulated over the years absolutely free of charge, directly out of people's trash.
+And these were only a few of the treasures that this hauler had accumulated over the years absolutely free of charge, rescued directly out of people's trash.
 In fact, he'd been paid to take them away!

 The lesson in all this is that collectors, no matter how large or small their collections, should provide a complete list of options and instructions for those who'll inherit their art.
 These include names, addresses, phone numbers, procedures, dollar values, and all other particulars for selling or donating as well as for dispersal within the family.

 If you expect to have any influence over the long term future of your collection, lay the groundwork beginning right now.
 Educate your family about what you own.
 Instill a love and respect for what you've accomplished and accumulated all these years.
-Make sure that those close to you are aware of your art's value and significance.
-Make sure that they understand how important it is to you.
-You can't control the final outcome, but at least you can have your say and know that you've done your best to collect like a pro.
+Make sure those close to you are aware of your art's value and significance.
+Make sure they understand how important it is to you.
+You can't control the ultimate outcome, but at least you can have your say and know you've done your best to collect like a pro.